tiraboschi/virt-advisor-operator/docs/vep.md

 1. I apply a manifest with `action: Apply`.
 2. The Operator immediately checks prerequisites.
 3. Since `action` is `Apply`, it skips the pause and moves directly to `InProgress`.

+#### Story 3: Hand Over Management Control (Ignore)
+As an admin troubleshooting an issue, I want to take manual control of resources without the operator interfering.
+1. I patch the existing VirtPlatformConfig: `kubectl patch virtplatformconfig load-aware-rebalancing -p '{"spec": {"action": "Ignore"}}'`
+2. The Operator transitions to `phase: Ignored` and sets the `Ignored` condition to True.
+3. No drift detection, no metrics collection, no reconciliation occurs. **Resources remain in their current state** - any changes previously applied by the profile are NOT rolled back.
+4. I now have full manual control of the affected resources (KubeDescheduler, MachineConfigs, etc.).
+5. When ready to resume operator management, I change the action back to `DryRun` or `Apply`.
+6. The Operator resets to `Pending` phase and regenerates the plan from scratch based on current cluster state.

 ### API Design